 However, this can only occur if what is left over from our digestion is the kind of foods that bacteria want to eat and that promote the growth of healthy bacteria, the ones we know are beneficial for our health.

 So, here are the top 4 keys to promoting gut health and the growth of your healthy bacteria.

 Eat adequate dietary fibre

-Meeting you daily fibre needs is the king of gut health advice.
-If you do nothing else with your diet, except focus on ensuring you’re getting enough, consistently, each day, you’ll do well.
+Meeting your daily fibre needs is the king of gut health advice.
+If you do nothing else with your diet, except focus on ensuring you’re getting enough fibre – consistently, every day – you’ll do well.
 Not only does fibre promote the growth and health of beneficial gut bacteria but it also helps with long term healthy weight management, reducing total cholesterol and helping manage your appetite and blood sugar levels.

 You need 25-30g of fibre per day and you’ll find it in all minimally processed plant-based foods: vegetables, fruit, grains, legumes, nuts and seeds.

 Vegetables are rich in fibre, which is why they’re so important.
 They’re also rich in phytochemicals, plant-based chemicals which promote health in our body.
 They are great to eat.
 Research shows that individuals who eat a wider range of vegetables daily, have a more diverse gut microbiome than those that don’t.
 And the more diverse your microbiome, the better.

 Try to eat 3-5 different types of vegetables per day and then challenge yourself to eat an even wider variety of vegetables across the whole week!
 You could even play a game of vegetable bingo, how many can you tick off in the week?